| Administrative home | Pharmaceutical Chemistry |

 Article VIII.
 Meetings

-The PSPG Program will have at least one annual meeting with the Program Director (and Co-director, if applicable) and the students, typically at the PSPG220.
+The PSPG Program will have at least one quarterly (Fall, Winter, Spring) meeting with the Program Co-Directors and the students, typically at the PSPG 220.
 At this meeting, the Program Directors will summarize recent programmatic changes and updates and will open the floor for input from the students.
-Suggestions from this meeting will be taken into consideration by the Program Directors as they set policy for the coming year and will be discussed with the Executive Committee, as appropriate.
-The PSPG program also has an annual retreat that included faculty-student research talks, faculty-student team building events.
+Suggestions from this meeting will be taken into consideration by the Program Co-Directors as they set policy for the coming year and will be discussed with the Executive Committee, as appropriate.
+The PSPG program also has an annual event that includes faculty-student research talks, faculty-student team building events, and alumni networking opportunities.

 Article IX.
 Quorum